hotbso/TOBUS/README.md

 - Select a passenger number that you want to board/deboard.
 	- Select that number randomly (it's not just 0 - 100 random generator, I put some scaling into this random values in order for them to reflect passenger numbers much better).
-	- Import your passenger number from current simbrief flightplan!!!
+	- Import your passenger number automatically from simbrief_hub.
-	- Choose speed of the boarding (Real, Fast and Instant).
+	- Choose speed of the boarding
 - Start boarding/deboarding.
 - Edit script settings such as:
-	- Set your Simbrief username
 	- Set your Hoppie logon code
  	- Set method for receiving your loadsheet (CPDLC or Telex)
 	- Turning on option that simulates some passengers not showing up after simbrief import